Jennifer E. Cossyleon

 About Jennifer

-Cossyleon's research focuses on local social movements; urban poverty and inequality; and race; class and gender through community engaged methods.
-Overarching themes in Cossyleon's writings include how women of color and returning citizens contest marginalization through collective action; how housing and criminal justice policies contour the lives of the most oppressed groups; and how kinship is deeply embedded and constructed through group mobilization.
-Cossyleon is the Chair Elect of the Thomas C. Hood Social Action Award Committee for the Society for the Study of Social Problems; a former Advisory Board Member for Loyola University's Center for Urban Research and Learning; and a current Mellon/ ACLS Public Fellow at Community Change.
+Cossyleon's research focuses on community, labor, and the transformative effects of local social movements through community-engaged and policy-informing methods.
+Overarching themes in Cossyleon's writings include how mothers of color and returning citizens contest marginalization through collective action, how housing and criminal justice policies contour the lives of the most oppressed groups, and how kinship is embedded and constructed through mobilization.
+Recent research is related to the intergenerational effects of community organizing, the economic impacts of immigration enforcement on the economy, and the experiences of dairy workers in Central Valley, CA amid a bird flu outbreak.

 Contributions